 Independently owned.
-Founded in 2009, we are supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.Our freelance writers and photographers live in South Snohomish County too.
+My Edmonds News, MLTnews and Lynnwood Today are supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.
+My freelance writers and photographers live in our communities too.

 Community service.
-I was raised in Ellensburg, population 10,000, and I understand the value of being in a community where people know your name and care about your well-being.
-My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and was always giving back to his community.
+I was raised in the small town of Ellensburg, Wash. and I understand the value of being in a community where people know your name and care about your well-being.
+My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and he was always giving back to his community.
 He instilled in me the value of selfless community service.
-I currently sit on the Edmonds Historical Museum Board and the City of Edmonds Economic Development Commission, in addition to running the My Neighborhood News Network.
-I also have provided reduced cost or free advertising to deserving community organizations, and work with local high school and college journalism students.
+I am a former member of the Edmonds Historical Museum Board and the Edmonds Citizens Economic Development Commission.
+I also have provided reduced cost or free advertising to deserving community organizations, and I work with local high school and college journalism students.

 How to connect.
 I welcome you to connect with me and our community by commenting online.
 You can also send me an email at email@example.com.
-And of course, you are welcome to show your support by making a donation online or via US mail.
+And of course, you are welcome to show your support by making a donation online or via U.S. mail.
 Information on how to do that is located here.

 I look forward to your ideas and your feedback.